 - The Thesis Committee consists of five faculty members, including the Thesis Advisor.
 Students are required to have four committee members by the spring of their first year and five members before the preliminary exam in their second year.
-The purpose of the later addition of the fifth committee member is to give students time to meet more faculty and to define their research project, thereby allowing them to identify a faculty member that best serve their advising needs.
+The purpose of the later addition of the fifth committee member is to give students time to meet more faculty and to define their research project, thereby allowing them to identify a faculty member that best serves their advising needs.

 - Three committee members, including the Thesis Advisor, must be faculty trainers in the CMB Program.

 - Two committee members must be outside the student’s direct area of expertise.

 - Students may change committee members at any time by submitting a Thesis Committee Approval form with the name of the new committee member and a note indicating who they are replacing.
 Revised Thesis Committee Approval forms only require signatures from the Thesis Advisor and the new committee member.